Japanese Minor & Certificate

 WHY STUDY JAPANESE AT DREXEL?

 The Minor and Intermediate Proficiency Certificate in Japanese at Drexel both develop language competence and cultural sensitivity.
 Our Japanese program takes a communicative and culture-based approach to learning and provides students with access to a world of opportunities, including international study abroad programs and co-op placements.
 Japanese has over 130 million speakers, mostly residing in Japan, and in other countries including the United States, Korea and the Philippines.
-Japanese is the second most spoken language in Brazil.
+Japanese is widely spoken in Brazil.
 According to a Congressional Research Report, the US and Japan are two of the largest economic powers which account for over 30% of the world domestic product.
 This makes learning Japanese a wise investment for anyone who wants to pursue a profession in global markets, business relations and digital technology and development.

 International Standing: Japan has the third-largest economy in the world.